jemimaabu/dead-and-wounded/README.md

 # How To Play
 1. Choose a difficulty level (Easy - 4 numbers, Medium - 5 numbers, Hard - 6 numbers)
 2. Guess a random number the same length as the difficulty level chosen
-3. Try to figure out the computer`s number
+3. Try to figure out the computer's number

 # Open Source
 This project is open to contributions from the public.